 - The minimum acceptable level of service standard for Pine Island Road between Burnt Store Road and Stringfellow Boulevard is level of service D on an annual average peak-hour basis and level of service E on a peak-season peak-hour basis using methodologies from the 1985 Highway Capacity Manual Special Report 209.
-This standard will be measured at the county's permanent count station on Little Pine Island at the western edge of Matlacha. - (2) When traffic on Pine Island Road at the western edge of Matlacha between Burnt Store Road and Stringfellow Boulevard reaches 810 peak-hour annual average two-way trips, rezonings that increase traffic on Pine Island Road may not be granted.
+This standard will be measured at the county's permanent count station on Little Pine Island at the western edge of Matlacha and will apply to all of Greater Pine Island. - (2) In addition, when traffic on Pine Island Road at the western edge of Matlacha between Burnt Store Road and Stringfellow Boulevard reaches 810 peak-hour annual average two-way trips, rezonings in Greater Pine Island that increase traffic on Pine Island Road may not be granted.
 Three types of exceptions to this rule may be considered during the rezoning process: